SharabhojI/nand2tetris/README.md

-# Nand2Tetris Implementation
+# Nand2Tetris

 This repository contains my implementation of the projects from [The Elements of Computing Systems](https://www.nand2tetris.org/), also known as Nand2Tetris.
-The projects build a modern computer system from first principles, starting with basic logic gates and working up through hardware, architecture, assembler, virtual machine, and compiler.
+The projects build a computer system from first principles, starting with basic logic gates and working up through hardware and architecture to an operating system.

 ## Project Structure